wolfhut/comfy-nest-in-azure/virtual-machines/rationale-and-motivations.md

 fact that it comes by default with systemd-resolved enabled, is just one example.
 There are many others.
 Ubuntu is, by any objective measure, a terrible operating system.
-But that doesn't change the fact that it's the best supported by Azure, cloudinit Just Works (mostly, kind of) AAD authentication Just Works, and I think we just have to deal with its areas of brain damage as well as we can.
+But that doesn't change the fact that it's the best supported by Azure, cloudinit Just Works (mostly, kind of), AAD authentication Just Works, and I think we just have to deal with its areas of brain damage as well as we can.